False Kiva: Disclosure controversy

 Debate rages on whether to disclose the exact location of False Kiva as it enjoys a semi-protected status.
-Park rangers are not required to disclose the location of site, and it does not appear on official maps of the park.
+Park rangers are not required to disclose its location and it does not appear on official maps of the park.
 Because of the remoteness of the location, the site is not protected from vandalism.
 Canyonlands National Park's official management policy is the closure of the site to the public via a series of stanchions.
 Entering the Archeological Site beyond the stanchions is a violation of the Archeological Protection Act of 1979, and violators may be subject to fines and jail time.

 Local guides cannot take interested parties to the site, risking losing their permits from the National Park Service if they do so.
 The trailhead to False Kiva is not marked or signed from park roads, but the route itself is marked by cairns in several locations, and can be accessed without technical climbing equipment.